 The driver for this project is safety.
 Due to increasing fault levels it is planned, subject to detailed study, to replace 110 kV circuit breakers and current transformers at Tandragee.
 The estimated completion of this project has been delayed due to the availability of outages and reprioritisation of projects within existing resources.
 The estimated cost has increased from £3.2 million to £3.3 million due to inflation.
-Previous estimated completion: Summer 2021

-7.4.6 Interconnection
+7.4.6.
+Interconnection